SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Defining_an_API/UD_APIs_Defining_a_new_API.md

 #### User input data

+There's two ways to pass data to your API.
+You can use [query parameters](#query-parameters), that allow you to pass data in a key-value format.
+Or you can use the [request body](#request-body), that you can deserialize in your script, or you can use the built-in deserialization.

+##### Request body

-There are two ways to pass data to the API script if you make use of the *OnApiTrigger* entry point method.
+There are two ways to pass the request body to the API script if you make use of the *OnApiTrigger* entry point method.
 Which way is used depends on the selected option in the dropdown when you define the API in Cube.
 See [Creating the API definition(s)](#creating-an-api-and-tokens-in-dataminer-automation).

 - If *Dictionary (parsed from JSON)* is selected, the JSON body of the HTTP request will automatically be converted to a `Dictionary<string, string>` in the `Parameters` property of the `ApiTriggerInput` object.
 In the `RawBody` property, the raw string body will remain available.